Section 1.1. The name of the Corporation is the Indiana Beekeepers’ Association, Inc.

 Section 2.1.
 The fiscal year of the Corporation shall begin each year on the first day of January and end on the last day of December of the same year.

 Section 3.1.
 Elections.
 The Vision of the founders of the Indiana Beekeepers’ Association (IBA) is to get more of the membership involved at each election in order to keep the organization from becoming stagnant.
-The terms of the president, the secretary, the first and second at-large directors and the three nominating committee members shall begin after the election at the Fall meeting of each even numbered year.
-The vice–president, treasurer and the third and fourth at-large directors shall begin their terms after the election at the Fall meeting of each odd numbered year.
+The terms of the president, the secretary and the three nominating committee members shall begin after the election at the Fall meeting of each even numbered year.
+The vice–president and treasurer shall begin their terms after the election at the Fall meeting of each odd numbered year.

 Section 3.2.
 Vacancies.
 Should an officer, a director or a nominating committee member vacancy occur during their term, the president has the right to appoint a replacement for the remainder of that term with Board approval.

 Section 3.3.
 Meetings of Directors.
-The Board of Directors shall meet each year at a meeting prior to the Fall business meeting.
+The Board of Directors shall meet multiple times each year including a meeting prior to the Fall business meeting.
 Special meetings may be called by the president or by a majority of the board members.
 A director may send a replacement, but that replacement will not have a vote.

 Section 3.4.
 Appointments.
 As the organization grows there will be occasion to make new appointments, such as newsletter editor, H.AS. representative, E.A.S. representative, Young Beekeeper-of-the-Year coordinator, etc. The president has the power to make these appointments with board approval.